Last updated on January 16, 2026

 Suppose you’re beginning your journey into plant care or need a low-maintenance companion for your houseplant family.
-In that case, there is a need to learn ZZ plant care, which can feel like a fun experiment: discovering how little effort it takes for this glossy-leaved wonder to thrive.
+In that case, learning ZZ plant care can feel like a fun experiment, discovering how little effort it takes for this glossy-leaved wonder to thrive.

 In this first part of the guide, we will cover the basics: placement, lighting, watering, soil, fertilizer, and the different types of ZZ plants you can grow.